-Today it’s easier than ever collect data on your website’s performance.
+Today, it’s easier than ever to collect data about your website’s performance.
 Unfortunately, applying that data to your business isn’t exactly intuitive.
 More and more people are talking about data-driven strategies for business.
 But how exactly does data help business?

 Using data in your marketing and sales practices takes the guesswork out of the process.
 Instead of trying to predict user behavior, you can view past behaviors and trends in a dashboard.
 You can even combine different metrics to develop a better understanding of your website performance.

 The Benefits of Marketing Data

 There’s no excuse for ignoring data anymore.
 Google Analytics data is available for free.
 All you need to do is sign up for an account and install a tracking code.
 Then you’ll be able to learn not only how well your website performs, but who is visiting your site.

 The types of data you can track seem almost endless.
 Key metrics include:

 - Site referrals (how users find your site)